cappah78/sdlgame/README.md

 VoxelWorld manages block types and properties of every type, contains all the Lua high level lua bindings like World.setBlock(id, x, y, z), and holds a ChunkManager which loads/unloads chunks and allows easy retrieval of specific chunks.

-ChunkManager has a LuaChunkGenerator which will be in charge of generating any new chunks created for the first time using a Lua script to be easily modifiable.

 <b> Performance and Rendering </b>

 Chunks are 16x16x16 blocks to have a good balance between render calls, time to rebuild a chunk's vertices, and culling.